Liang-guo-du/DualSPHysics_wiki/Home.md

 You'll also find examples to better understand how the application works.

 ## What is DualSPHysics
 DualSPHysics is a code based on the Smoothed Particle Hydrodynamics model SPHysics.
-It is used next to a series of pre-processing and post-processing tools to create complex geometries and easily analyse numerical results.
+It is used in combination with several pre-processing and post-processing tools to create complex geometries and to analyse numerical results.

 ## Suggestions and error fixes on the Wiki
 If you have suggestions on the wiki (a new section, corrections or contributions) please notify it into the [Issues section of the repository](https://github.com/DualSPHysics/DualSPHysics/issues).
 Please include something like [WIKI] into the title to help us prioritize the work.